 - Paper towel

 - Vacuum cleaner

-How to Wash A Tent
+How to Clean A Tent Easily

 Due to various environmental factors during a camping trip, you cannot totally avoid having dirt and mud in your tent.
 Following these steps, you can clean your tent safely: